 Georgia Fried Catfish “We love our fish lightly fried with a flour and cornmeal coating, and you will, too!”
 Served with Paula’s zingy tartar sauce.

-I chose the 3 main dish item offer and the 4 sides.
-I have not shared yet that a friend is with me on this trip and she chose the Albany.
+I chose the 3 main dish item offers and the 4 sides.
+I have not shared yet that a friend is with me on this trip and she chose Albany.
 This meant between us we would have 5 entrees on the table and 4 sides.

 For the sides you have many options Green Beans, Creamed Potatoes, Collard Greens, Fresh Candied Yams, Creamed Corn, Cole Slaw, Poppyseed Tossed Salad, Baked Mac and Cheese, Black-Eyed Peas, Broccoli Casserole, Tomato & Cucumber Salad, Buttered White Rice.